cielo24/Docs/api/source/job_control/job_info.rst

 Job Info
 ========

-Get a list of all tasks associated with an existing job.
+Get information about an existing job.

 **HTTP Method**